anilalci/secretadmin/README.md

-# secretadmin
+# Secret Admin Plugin for Joomla
-Joomla Secret Admin Plugin provides the administrator page hidden.
+Provides the administrator page hidden.